Showing posts with label mithun. Show all posts

 A new grave when an old man dies, they bury him close to the village and hang some of the Mithun's horns that were sacrificed from his house, also his cane-bamboo backpack, his kettle and some pots and pans, he is going to need them in the other world.

-Finally, one sunny day, the barracks I stay in, nested in the hills.
+Finally, one sunny day; at the centre of the picture is the barracks I stay in, nested in the hills.

 I start my field work.
 On the way, one of the villagers is bringing back a boar.
 He hunted it yesterday and his clan people have joined him in bringing back the meat, must be a big one, its a load for at least five people.